 The Intex brand is well known for their other inflatables like airbed, sofa etc. They also manufacture above-ground pools.
-Their experience with these products is more than enough reason why their models of inflatable hot tubs are one of the most popular.
+Their experience with these products is more than enough reason why their models of inflatable spas are one of the most popular.

 They use their own patented Fiber-Tech construction material for each of their models.
 It’s a puncture-resistant material that makes their products sturdy and comfortable as well.
 In fact, this allows a person to even sit on the side walls of every Intex Pure Spa without deforming the structure or compromising on its shape over time.

-Aside from the inflatable hot tub review for each of their popular models above, we also have a detailed review for each one of them.
+Aside from the inflatable hot tub review above for each of their popular models, we also have a detailed reviews.
 You may wish to check them out through these links:

 Bestway Hot Tub

-The popular Lay Z Spa series of inflatable hot tubs are manufactured by Bestway Corporation.
+The popular Lay Z Spa series of inflatable spas are manufactured by Bestway Corporation.
 They are another industry leader when it comes to airbeds, inflatable toys and above ground pools.
 In fact, several known businesses are partnered with them including Disney, Mattel, and Coleman.

 Lay Z Spa, now also known as SaluSpa, are categorized into 3 groups: AirJet, HydroJet, and HydroJet Pro.
 The AirJet series has their most basic and most affordable models.
 They have standard water filtration installed and air bubbles for massage jets.
 The Hydrojet and HydroJet Pro are their high-end models with additional water treatment system and additional massage jet type as well.

-We have a detailed inflatable hot tub review for each of their more prominent models.
+We have detailed reviews for each of their more prominent models.
 You can find them through the links below:

 Coleman Portable Hot Tub